 “She looks like a movie star,” she gushed.

-“It’s a terrific pick-me-up,” said Skokie client Shana Erenberg, who cofounded the nonprofit three years ago with Chicago Alderman Debra Silverstein.
+“It’s a terrific pick-me-up,” said Skokie resident Shana Erenberg, who cofounded the nonprofit three years ago with Chicago Alderman Debra Silverstein.

 Libenu, from the Hebrew word meaning “our hearts,” aims to better serve disabled and special-needs Jewish adults by maximizing their independence through inclusive community settings.